-US Fed Expected To Keep Rates On Hold And Debate Timing Of Cuts
+US Fed expected to keep rates on hold and debate timing of cuts

 - Change of tune -

-Back in December, policymakers on the FOMC penciled in a median of three quarter percentage-point rate cuts this year, raising hopes in the financial markets that they could start as early as March.
+Back in December, policymakers on the FOMC penciled in a median of three 0.25 percentage point rate cuts this year, raising hopes in the financial markets that they could start as early as March.

 But in the weeks that followed, Fed officials used public appearances to caution against moving too quickly and reigniting inflation, stressing that any decisions on rate cuts would be "data-dependent."